MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADPasswordExpirationTime.md

 ### -WhenEffective

 Specifies the new LAPS password expiration time.
-If not specified the current time will be used, in other words the password is immediately expired.
+If not specified, the current time is used, which expires the password is immediately.

 ```yaml
 Type: System.DateTime